 There is no option to connect it to your router though, so you can’t use the VPN with your smart TV, games consoles, or streaming sticks.

 Set-Up & Installation — Quick and Easy

 If you want to use the Windows or macOS app, you are either sent the configuration upon sign up, or emailed links to the native apps depending on your preference.
-Simply choose your subscription plan, make payment, then check your emails.
-VPN Nederland email you your link to the client, which you can then download onto your device.
+Simply choose your subscription plan, make the payment, then check your emails.
+VPN Nederland emails you your link to the client, which you can then download onto your device.
 I tested VPN Nederland on my macOS and had it up and running in no time.

 WireGuard is VPN Nederland’s default protocol, but you can change it to OpenVPN or IKEv2 in the settings area if you prefer.

 VPN Nederland’s settings are quite minimal, but the interface is in English (not Dutch, like the website)

 You also have to go into the settings area to enable your kill switch.
 There is no split tunneling option, so you can’t use a local server for selected tasks (such as internet banking) while you stream or game on servers abroad.

 I found the settings pretty basic, so if you enjoy customizing your VPN settings you may be disappointed with how few options there are.
 In this area, you can turn on auto-connect so that you’re covered by the VPN whenever you turn on your device.
 This can be useful if you’re going into WiFi hotspots in public places.